-Patient reports can be transmitted from the LIFEPAK 20e defibrillator/monitor to compatible LIFENET® System data management tools.
+Patient reports can be transmitted from the LIFEPAK 20e defibrillator/monitor to compatible Physio-Control data management tools.
+You can transmit data using either of the following two methods.

-An IrDA port, located on the front of the LIFEPAK 20e defibrillator/monitor (refer to page 2-8), supports wireless, infrared communications for transmitting reports from the defibrillator to your computer.
-To receive the transmission, your computer must have an operational IrDA port.
+- Wireless connection-the optional CodeManagement Module transmits data via wireless connection to the LIFENET System.
+Refer to "Transmitting Archived Patient Records," page 6-9, for instructions. - IrDA connection-an IrDA port, located on the front of the LIFEPAK 20e defibrillator/monitor (refer to page 2-8), supports wireless, infrared communications for transmitting reports from the defibrillator to your computer.